Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient James McCloughan.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient James McCloughan.
 McCloughan was awarded the Medal of Honor for risking his life while serving as a combat medic in Vietnam.
 On May 13,1969, McCloughan ran 100 meters through heavy fire to rescue a fallen comrade; that same day, he led two more Americans to safety while being wounded by shrapnel.
 Though bleeding heavily, he again braved enemy assault while moving into the “kill zone” on four more occasions to extract wounded comrades.
 On May 14th McCloughan was wounded again while aiding two soldiers as enemy companies descended on three sides.
 McCloughan went into the crossfire numerous times to extract the wounded soldiers, while also fighting the enemy.
 When supplies ran low, he volunteered to hold a blinking light in an open area as a marker for a supply drop while bullets landed all around him.
 The next morning McCloughan knocked out a rocket-propelled grenade position, fought enemy soldiers, treated numerous casualties, and kept two critically-wounded soldiers alive through the night.

-This edWebinar is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
+This recorded edWebinar is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
 Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship through a deeper understanding of stories of courage and sacrifice.
 Before the edWebinar, we encourage teachers to review McCloughan’s story with their class.

 About the Presenter